 At the discretion of the University's Surplus Property Manager it may be decided that a goodwill offering will be made as a donation to a local public procurement unit within our geographic region, as defined in the Procurement Code.
 These include: municipalities, counties, school districts, public authorities, tax exempt non-profit educational or public health institutions or organizations, and non-profit fire companies and rescue/EMS companies.
 Notice of the availability will be made to the organizations that have expressed an interest in writing and are included on a list of organizations kept by the Surplus Property Office.
 An important goal in the award of goodwill offerings is to advance the University's educational mission.

 For some items it may be considered advantageous to use components of one unit to help reconstruct other similar units.
 This process may leave nothing more than an empty shell of no value.
 The remaining remnants of the item may then be disposed of as waste.

 The decision to use this process belongs to the supervisor of those involved in the reconstruction process.
 The Surplus Property Officer must be notified when equipment is cannibalized, and before it is discarded.
 In all instances, if the item has a bar code tag number, it is necessary to report the status of the item to Asset Management in order to remove the item from its records.

 d.
 Sentimentality Sale

-The Vice President for Administration and Finance and/or the University President may choose to recognize meritorious and exceptional service by providing the possibility for a retiree, or individuals who have distinguished themselves in service to the University, to purchase at fair market value an item deemed to have more sentimental worth to the individual than value to the University.
+The Vice President for Finance and Administration and/or the University President may choose to recognize meritorious and exceptional service by providing the possibility for a retiree, or individuals who have distinguished themselves in service to the University, to purchase at fair market value an item deemed to have more sentimental worth to the individual than value to the University.

 e.
 Extraordinary Value